logsmith/log-flume/Readme.md

 - Create a bucket creation process
 - There needs to be a list of skippable/ignored files
 - Get assets to sync Asynchronously

-# Changelog

-= 0.0.6 =

-= 0.0.5 =
-* Added AWS connection testing
-* Added check to see if a AWS bucket has been selected

-= 0.0.4 =
-* Added AWS settings detection and helpers to admin page
-* Added tabbing to admin screen
-* Sorted table displaying for media that needs syncing

-= 0.0.3 =
-* Testing and debugging

-= 0.0.2 =
-* Got basic download working with S3

-= 0.0.1 =
-* Got basic upload working with S3